gntagkas/Fitness_Tracker_Analysis/README.md

 ### 6. Recommendations

-i) Αccording to research, the recommended number of daily steps varies depending on factors such as age, health goals, and physical condition.
+i) Αccording to research, the recommended number of daily steps varies depending on factors such as age, health goals and physical condition.
 However, a general target range of 8,000–10,000 steps per day is suitable for most people.

 Based on this, users currently fall short of the recommended goal (Our result: 6,662 steps/day).

 - We suggest implementing a customizable daily step goal, ideally between 8,000 and 12,000 steps.
-When users reach their goal, they should receive a notification.
+When users reach their goal they should receive a notification.

 Additionally, we observed that users are most active between 5PM and 8PM, which aligns with the time most people finish work.